shawnajean/tech.shawnajean/_posts/2014-06-22-your-princess-is-in-another-castle.markdown

 ---
 layout: post
-title: 'Your Princess Is In Another Castle: Misogyny, Entitlement, and Nerds'
+title: Your Princess Is In Another Castle&#58; Misogyny, Entitlement, and Nerds
 date: '2014-06-22 11:44:46'
 tags:
 - feminism